Isak Andic: Mango

-In 1984, at age 28, Andic met entrepreneur Enric Casi, who helped him pivot to a unified global brand and distribution chain: Mango.
-That year, alongside his brother Nahman and Casi, he opened the company's first store on Barcelona's prestigious Paseo de Gracia.
+In 1984, at age 31, Andic met entrepreneur Enric Casi, who helped him pivot to a unified global brand and distribution chain: Mango.
+That year, alongside his brother Nahman and Casi, he opened the company's first store on Barcelona's prestigious Passeig de Gràcia.

 In 1984, he joined with fellow entrepreneur Enric Cusí and his brother and re-denominated all their stores under the name Mango.
 Andic chose the name "Mango" after tasting the fruit on a trip to the Philippines.
 Isak Andic was the co-founder and majority shareholder of the Spanish fashion group Mango, which operated in 109 countries by 2012 with over 2,500 stores and annual revenues exceeding €2 billion.
 The company employed 11,000 people directly, 83% of whom were women.
 Unlike its rival Inditex, Mango relied heavily on a network of franchisees, with only 13% of Amancio Ortega’s empire (a figure Andic publicly admired) operating under franchise models as of that time.
 Inditex traditionally focused on directly owned stores, though a shift toward franchising began in 2015.
 Despite differing business models, parallels exist between the two fashion magnates: both invested heavily in purchasing prime retail properties on iconic shopping streets worldwide.

 By 1994, the Andic brothers had expanded to 100 stores in Spain and began international growth, with Enric Casi leading as general manager for two decades.

 Andic was perceived to have been in a business rivalry with Amancio Ortega, the founder of Zara, another Spanish fashion retailer.